-CTE in the Bellingham School District supports and guides all students as they explore and prepare for careers and post-secondary certificate options.
+CTE in the Bellingham Public School supports and guides all students as they explore and prepare for careers and post-secondary certificate options.
 CTE emphasizes real world, real life skills to connect students to academics and training that will help them be successful in their chosen career.
 CTE courses are currently available in the following fields:

 Leadership skill development for all students is also an integral part of CTE programs.
-Students participate in leadership activities through Career and Technical student organizations such as FIRST, TSA, FCCLA, FBLA, DECA, or locally developed technical clubs.
+Students participate in leadership activities through Career and Technical student organizations such as FIRST, TSA, FCCLA, FBLA, DECA or locally developed technical clubs.
 Work-based learning activities are also available to extend the classroom into the workplace, connecting acquired knowledge and skills to a student‘s future employment.

 Juniors and seniors have the opportunity to enroll in specialized CTE programs through a partnership with the Northwest Career and Technical Academy.
 In addition, many CTE courses provide an opportunity for students to earn both high school and college credit through the Tech Prep program.

 For additional information about Tech Prep, or Northwest Career and Technical Academy classes, contact the Career Center or counseling office.

 360-676-6470 ext.
 7605